Warrick Ryan: Rising Star of South African Music

 What most excites you about your music & the contribution you can make to the industry?

-For me its not about the fame or making it big.
+For me it’s not about the fame or making it big.
 I feel like I have a story to tell.
 I want to be able to help people and touch them with my music and make them realize that everyone goes through tough times.
-I want to inspire young people to rise to the top and not play victim in any situation.
-I want to show them that no matter who and what you are, you have been dealt a hand of cards and you can’t swap them.
-Its about how you play poker with those cards.
+It would be great to inspire young people to rise to the top and not play victim in any situation.
+I want to show them that no matter who and what you are, you have been dealt a hand of cards, and you can’t swap them.
+It’s about how you play poker with those cards.

 Speaking of tough times, at what age did you come out as gay?
 Tell us about it…